Flexible Serviced Offices & Desk Space

 Office Buildings in the Docklands

 One of the area's most important business clusters is the financial services sector based at Canary Wharf, which is the largest employment centre in the Docklands.
 Canary Wharf was built on the site of the West India Docks, which operated from 1802 until 1980.
-Many of the UK's tallest office buildings are concentrated within this area, which is the capital's second major financial and business centre along with the City.
+Many of the UK's tallest office buildings are concentrated in this area, which is the capital's second major financial and business centre, along with the City.

 The north side of Canary Wharf is also being developed as part of the North Quay project, which will add three new towers.
 In total, more than 16 million square feet of office accommodation within 37 buildings is found at Canary Wharf.